happynear/NormFace/README.md

 A trick called mirror face is used during extracting the features.
 A sample code is in `./prototxt/example_of_mirror_face.prototxt`.

 **About the mirror face:** Mirror face is the most effective prior for face image analysis.
-You may also try it on other face image tasks.
+You may also try it on other face image tasks in and end-to-end manner.
 However, I find it has no help on **training** face verification models.
-It can improve the performance of face identification.
-But when I applied it on face verification, the accuracy even decreased:(
+It can improve the performance of face identification, but when I applied it on face verification, the accuracy even decreased:(

-**About histogram feature for video face verification:**
+**About the histogram feature for video face verification:**

 # Trained Models